 The good news is that cruise lines — including Carnival — offer wi-fi access across their fleets.
 Whether you want to hook up to the Internet with your laptop or post to Facebook from your phone, you can get service anywhere on the ship on any device.

 That said, wi-fi access is not free, nor is it as quick as you are used to back on land.
 It is still a challenge to get access while hundreds of miles in the middle of the water.
 So what can you expect?
 We recently put Carnival’s Internet access through the paces to give you all the details on what we experienced with the service.

 In This Article...

 Like other cruise lines, Carnival offers different tiers of service, all at different price points.
 Each tier offers different access, from just being able to login to social media, all the way to full web access at faster speeds.
 Here’s a run-down of what’s offered:

 Social Plan: Gives access to social media sites like Twitter and Facebook, WhatsApp, and Snapchat, along with airline websites.
-However, it doesn’t include most websites (including email), streaming, or wi-fi calling
+However, it doesn’t include most websites (including email), streaming, or wi-fi calling, FaceTime or iMessage.

 Value Plan: Gives email access, what’s included in the social plan, as well as broad access to the rest of the web — all at faster speeds than the Social plan.
 However, Carnival says it still doesn’t support streaming, FaceTime, or wi-fi calling.

-Premium Plan: Carnival’s highest tier of service, it offers everything in the other two tiers, with faster speeds.
+Premium Plan: Carnival’s highest tier of service, it offers everything in the other two tiers, with faster speeds (Carnival says up to three times faster than the value plan).
 Some ships are Netflix enabled, allowing you to stream shows.
-However, the cruise line says it doesn’t support video or music streaming (see below for more details — including our experience — on streaming).
+However, the cruise line says it doesn’t support video or music streaming across most of the fleet (see below for more details — including our experience — on streaming).

 How Much Does Wi-Fi Access Cost on Carnival?